jackcary/vermontgo/pairings.md

 # Pairings & Results

-# Thank you for being part of the Stay Home Vermont Go Tournament!
+# Thank you for joining the Stay Home Vermont Go Tournament!

 ## Final Results